Pediatric Sleep Disordered Breathing

 When Your Child Can’t Breathe, They Can’t Sleep

 People often say children “look like angels when they’re sleeping.”
 The innocence of true rest in a child’s deep sleep is unequaled in the world.
 Unfortunately, some children don’t get to enjoy this level of sleep because they can’t breathe during sleep.
-Pediatric sleep-disordered breathing can turn a child’s night from a peaceful dream into a fight for breath.
+Pediatric sleep-disordered breathing (SDB), also known as sleep related breathing disorders (SRBD), can turn a child’s night from a peaceful dream into a fight for breath.
 This fight can leave them exhausted during the day with no energy for learning or play.
 In the long term, this fight can also cause major disruptions to their health and growth.

-Fortunately, sleep-disordered breathing is highly treatable.
-There are many treatment options that can give your children the rest they need to grow and enjoy their childhood.
-If you think your child is suffering from sleep-disordered breathing, please contact an ASAP Pathway dentist to get them tested for breathing problems.
+Fortunately, sleep-disordered breathing is highly manageable.
+There are many manageable options that can give your children the rest they need to grow and enjoy their childhood.
+If you think your child is suffering from sleep-disordered breathing, please contact an ASAP Pathway dentist to get them screened for breathing problems.

 What Is Pediatric Sleep Disordered Breathing?

 Pediatric sleep-disordered breathing describes a condition where a child is unable to breathe easily at night.
 This prevents them from getting the oxygen they need to function.
-As we’ll talk about more later, the severity of the disruption can range from a harmless (even cute) sound to a life-threatening stoppage of breath.
+As we’ll talk about more later, the severity of the disruption can range from a “cute” snoring sound to a life-threatening stoppage of breath.

-More than a quarter of all children may suffer from some type of pediatric breathing, with up to 5% having the severe form, sleep apnea.
+More than a quarter of all children may suffer from some type of SDB or SRBD, with up to 5% having the severe form, sleep apnea.

 The Types of Pediatric Sleep Disordered Breathing